bml-research/data_analysis_bml/excel/excel_11_data_visualization.md

 ![Pie chart](./pics_11_data_visualization/fig7.png)
 *<sub>Figure 7: Pie chart representing the relative average amount of calories from fat per serving related to the total amount of calories for different food categories in a fast food restaurant.</sub>*

-Or with the datalabels and percentages shown connected to the pie slices (choose: chart design > chart elements > Data labels > Outside End):
+Or with the data labels and percentages shown connected to the pie slices (choose: chart design > chart elements > Data labels > Outside End):

 ![Pie chart](./pics_11_data_visualization/fig8.png)